 It’s worth mentioning that you want to keep your lungs in as healthy a condition as possible to reach your ideal running ability.

-Lungs which are compromised will have a much harder time bringing in oxygen and doing the carbon dioxide exchange.
+Lungs that are compromised will have a much harder time bringing in oxygen and doing the carbon dioxide exchange.

 Avoid smoking.
 If you know people who smoke, do your best not to inhale their second-hand smoke.